 Yes, the McMansion is nice but so is having your home paid for by the time you are 40.

-I hope you have enjoyed this article!
+I hope you have enjoyed this article and this has helped you decide whether a manufactured home right for you?!
 Thank you for reading Mobile Home Living!